Qiskit/qiskit/docs/how_to/use_estimator.rst

 Initialize the ``Estimator``
 ============================

-Then, you need to create an :class:`~qiskit.primitives.Estimator` object.
+Then, you need to instantiate an :class:`~qiskit.primitives.Estimator`.

 .. testcode::